 Event 1: Interrupt the transformer throttle to cycle the engine from forward into neutral.
 If the throttle was at 14 volts or higher, the squeaking brakes sound will play.
 Once the engine is stopped, the throttle must be turned on to keep it in the neutral state.
-Note: Failure to turn the throttle back on within 3 seconds of leaving forward will disable PFA and shutdown the bell was not turned off after arming PFA, it is now turned off automatically.
-After entering neutral, Proto-Sound® will immediately play a horn blast or an air release sound, followed approximately 2 seconds later by an Arrival Announcement.
+Note: Failure to turn the throttle back on within 3 seconds of leaving forward will disable PFA and shutdown

+Proto-Sound®.
+The next time power is turned on, the engine will be in the RESET position.
+See page 19 for additional information on RESET.
+If the bell was not turned off after arming PFA, it is now turned off automatically.
+After entering neutral, Proto-Sound® will immediately play a whistle blast or an air release sound, followed approximately 2 seconds later by an Arrival Announcement.
 Following this arrival announcement, the sounds of doors opening and the conductor saying "Watch your step" is heard.
 At this point, various Passenger Station sounds can be heard, including passenger footsteps, muffled voices, baggage being moved about and whistling for a taxi.
 Additionally, several conductor highlights will be heard in the foreground.